lyacsevna/PythonPlanner/README.md

 # Mini-Scheduler

 ## Description
 Mini-Scheduler is a simple task management application built with Django.
 It allows users to add, edit, and delete tasks, as well as manage their status.
-This application is perfect for anyone looking to organize their tasks and increase productivity.

 ## Installation